-Her editing areas of expertise include social science, business, organizational behavior, media, women’s studies, education, and information technology.
+Her editing areas of expertise include women’s studies, social science, business, organizational behavior, media, literature, education, and information technology.
 She has designed award-winning educational software for Sunburst Communications.

 In addition to her Athena’s Head blog—which received many Editor’s Picks while part of Open Salon—she was the founding editor of Adopt-a-tude.
 She started the WRB blog (Women = Books) and managed it until spring 2011.